West New Guinea dispute: Escalating tensions

 Multiple fierce fighting happened in Enarotali, between 1952 and 1954, the area around Wissel Lakes were the center of a messianic movement called Wege.
 It was centered around the believe of Ratu Adil from Java would come and found kingdom of happiness which was based on a local folktale of Situgumina which travel to the west, in the direction of Java, and will return again to bring secret of life and death and wealth, as a result the Ekari should prepare for their arrival.
-The local people would began the preparation by setting up barracks in the middle of forest and participated in ceremony for weeks.
-The leader of this movement was Zacheus Pakage, a former priest from Bomou which had studied in Ujungpandang, he would be captured and imprisoned in mid 1954, only freed in 1962.
+The local people would begin the preparation by setting up barracks in the middle of forest and participated in ceremony for weeks.
+The leader of this movement was Zacheus Pakage, a former priest from Bomou which had studied in Makassar; he was captured and imprisoned in mid 1954, only freed in 1962.
 Another incident happened in Obano, 3 November 1956 when a missionary Cessna plane was burned by Ekaris which resulted in Dutch retaliations.

 In August 1957, a couple of Dutch policemen were killed, around the area of Wissel Lakes, and the second incidents happened in 1959.
 These events were known as "Enarotali Incidents".
-On July 6, 1959, in Genyem, Kotabaru, several former Japanese weapons were confiscated from the local people.
+On 6 July 1959, several former Japanese weapons were confiscated from the local people in Genyem, near Hollandia.
 However this led to revolt and Dutch police and marine units were sent to quell the revolt.
 Simultaneously with this event, a rebellion with messianic movement roots also erupted near the region of Asmat.
 This movement began in 1956, which invited brutal retaliation by Dutch colonial authority and around 700 would be killed in Ayan village.
-Another revolt would began in 1958–1959, Dutch authority would deploy HNLMS Piet Hein and resulted in around 1000 deaths in Agats These events would be known as "Agats Incident".
+Another revolt would begin in 1958–1959, when Dutch authority would deploy HNLMS Piet Hein and resulted in around 1,000 deaths in Agats.
+These events would be known as "Agats Incident".

 In 1960, successive rebellions happened, specifically in Kokas, Fakfak, in August and December 1960 which was led by Lapadanga and many of the perpetrators, were captured and exiled to Digul.
-Then in Merauke November 1960, approximately 25 Papuan youths were arrested by the Dutch for holding a movement against the Dutch government.
-In Kotabaru there was also a fierce rebellion in the same year and is better known as the "Baliem Valley Incident."
+Then in November 1960, approximately 25 Papuan youths in Merauke were arrested by the Dutch for holding a movement against the Dutch government.
+In Hollandia (now Jayapura) there was also a fierce rebellion in the same year and is better known as the "Baliem Valley Incident."
 In suppressing this multiple rebellions, the Dutch authorities acted with brutality, inviting protests from the Dutch public, and local populations.

-In Biak, there were also numerous arrests, including a teacher named Petrus Wettebessy who was arrested for his activities against the Dutch leading the organization Partai Irian Dalam Republik Indonesia Serikat, or PIDRIS alongside Corinus Krey and the party's deputy leader, Marthen Indey who was arrested separately in Ambon.
+In Biak, there were also numerous arrests, including a teacher named Petrus Wettebessy who was arrested for his activities against the Dutch leading the Party for Irian Inside the United States of Indonesia (Partai Irian Dalam Republik Indonesia Serikat, PIDRIS) alongside Corinus Krey and the party's deputy leader, Marthen Indey who was arrested separately in Ambon.
 Then in December there was a rebellion between school children and teachers because of the arbitrary actions of a Dutch official against a Papuan youths.
 In Sorong, another incident happened involving members of OPI under the leadership of Bastian Samori, he was finally arrested and imprisoned by the Dutch authorities.